Key Points

 silverware

-What Causes the Silver to Tarnish
+What Causes the Silver to Tarnish?

 How Frequent Should Silver be Polished

-Cleaning your silver items every quarter is enough to maintain their good appearance.
-You do not need to put too much effort into polishing silver because no matter how gentle your hands are, they will surely leave fine scratches.
 There are a lot of commercial cleaning products available in the market, but it is safer for you, your family, and the environment if you use homemade cleaners.
 Natural cleaners such as baking soda and dish soap are inexpensive and easy to find.
-Keep on reading to learn how to make your own silver cleaning product.

 Natural Ways to Clean Silver